AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 **Overwrite Duplicate Filenames:** A Boolean string that specifies whether the watched folder overwrites duplicate result filenames and whether preserved documents of the same name should be overwritten.

 **Preserve Folder:** The default value for the preserve folder.
-This folder is used to copy the source files into in case of successful processing of the input.
+This folder is used to copy the source files into if there is successful processing of the input.
 This value can be an empty, relative, or absolute path with a file pattern as described for the Result Folder setting.

 **Failure Folder:** The name of the folder where the failure files are copied.
 This value can be an empty, relative, or absolute path with a file pattern as described for the Result Folder setting.